prin3x/icon-siam-backend/API_KEY_AUTHENTICATION.md

 1. **401 Unauthorized**: Check that your API key matches the environment variable
 2. **403 Forbidden**: Verify that the collection is included in `API_ALLOWED_COLLECTIONS`
 3. **404 Not Found**: Ensure you're using the correct collection name in the URL
+4. **CORS Errors**: Make sure your frontend domain is allowed in the CORS configuration

 ### Debugging